alissatroiano/MS-1/README.md

 * The media queries in style.css were copied from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/).
 * The syntax for the jumbotron and navigation bar were copied from [Start Bootstrap](https://codepen.io/eversionsystems/pen/YOmqdj).
 * The syntax for the social media icons in the navbar was learned by reading this [codelab](https://www.tutorialrepublic.com/codelab.php?topic=bootstrap&file=elegant-navbar-with-social-media-icons) tutorial.
+* The syntax for the social media icons in the navbar was learned by reading this [mdbootstrap](https://mdbootstrap.com/snippets/jquery/mdbootstrap/948906) tutorial.

 ### Typography
 * The font used in this project was imported from [Google Fonts](https://fonts.google.com/)
 ## Media